stevebuik/GraphVizForce/README.md

 You can also use a template that is in a public Dropbox folder.
 The file must have a .gv extension.
 This is useful when changing templates because you can edit the file locally and Dropbox will automatically save it to the cloud.
 If you are a developer you can use Eclipse or any other meta-data editor to create/edit Static Resources instead of using Dropbox.

+Note: to use a Dropbox template, you must add a *Remote Site Setting* in Salesforce for https://dl.dropboxusercontent.com

 This means you can create custom templates if you want or you can just use the basic included template(s).
 If you create a nice template, please send us a sample - we'd like to include it for everyone to use.